Skip to main content

 This experience, far from being a sign of dysfunction, is often the body’s normal response to a fundamental shift in its internal communication system.
 At the heart of this system for women are the cyclical hormones, particularly progesterone.
 Its role extends far beyond reproduction; it is a key conductor of your neurological and emotional symphony.

-Progesterone’s primary function in the reproductive cycle is to prepare the for a potential pregnancy after ovulation.
+Progesterone’s primary function in the reproductive cycle is to prepare the uterine lining for a potential pregnancy after ovulation.
 When pregnancy does not occur, its levels fall, signaling the start of menstruation.
 In the years leading up to menopause, a phase known as perimenopause, ovulation can become less frequent.

 This leads to a natural decline in progesterone production, often before estrogen levels begin to fluctuate significantly.
 This shift in the progesterone-to-estrogen ratio is one of the earliest biochemical changes women experience, and it underpins many of the symptoms that can disrupt life, from sleep disturbances to mood swings and irregular cycles.